gitter-badger/bee/README.md

 Trying out Game Programming with Elm-Lang

-Try The Game:
+# Try The Game
 http://trotha01.github.io/bee

-(All you can do right now is fly around a map)
+(All you can do right now is fly around a map, use Shift to go faster)